sandydunlop/website/docs/markista/Markista-Javadoc/markista/util/Context.md

 ### reporter

-The Reporter used for logging messages
+The  used for logging messages

 ---